 The rising sun is rolling the mist from Johns Hill.

 I took a picture of two Mormon missionaries in the narrow street still filled with mist.
-The media let them be until Mr. Romney decided to run for president.
-Since then, I have seen many hateful articles, and even read one.
-Got distracted in the fog, so to speak 🙂 Never read any messages of hate!
+The media let the Mormons be until Mr. Romney decided to run for president.
+Since then, I have seen many hateful articles in their address.

 I think that I can end this post with a Mormon quote.
 Google has a good assortment of them, and I loved this one for it’s optimism, good humor, and confidence in the future.
 I am a huge believer in the future.

 The last photo – the one with two persons there – looks so mysterious. 🙂